Tang-Tensor-Trends/quickbooks-eula/EULA.md

 10. Governing Law

-This Agreement shall be governed by the laws of [Your State], without regard to conflict of law principles.
+This Agreement shall be governed by the laws of NH, without regard to conflict of law principles.

 11. Entire Agreement